- SAFESPORT PROGRAM

 USA Water Polo is committed to creating a healthy and safe environment for all of our members.
 For that reason, we ask each member to read and agree to a Code of Conduct upon joining or renewing their membership with USA Water Polo.
 The following Codes of Conduct, are intended to serve our members as we work together to maintain a safe, positive environment.

-USAWP and SafeSport offers training regarding how to respond to misconduct in sport and the measures we can all take to protect athletes.
+USAWP and the U.S. Center for SafeSport offer training regarding how to respond to misconduct in sport and the measures we can all take to protect athletes.
 Learning about the types of misconduct is an important step to recognize, reduce and respond effectively to inappropriate and potential harmful behavior.

 1. Login to your USAWP membership account